Camb-ai/MARS5-TTS/README.md

 ## License

-We are open-sourcing MARS5 in English under GNU AGPL 3.0, but you can request to use it under a different license by emailing help@camb.ai.
+We are open-sourcing MARS5 in English under GNU AGPL 3.0.
+For commercial inquiries or to license the closed source version of MARS, please email help@camb.ai

 ## Join Our Team